Albatraoz12/U09-Training-App/README.md

 ### **Errorpage**

-When ever the user types in the wrong url e.g https://website.com/* a message will apear saying error message and a link to the home page.
+When ever the user types in the wrong url e.g https://relaxed-raindrop-21bc84.netlify.app/* a message will apear saying error message and a link to the home page.

 ### **ExcercisePage**

+This component will make an api call to the ExerciseDB with the ID of an exercise and later display it for the user.
+NOTE!
+The api dosent have any description so the About section is just some dummy text with api variables.

 ### **Footer**

+Footer component to display what a footer does, Authors (me) socials and copyright.

 ### **Home**

+The Home component is the websites landing page to let the user getting started.

 ### **Navbar**